Heatblur-Simulations/f-4e-manual/src/cockpit/wso/right_console/front_section.md

 reached operating temperature.
 For Gyro Compass type alignment, the light remains illuminated until the gyros have reached operating temperature and then continues to be lit for an additional 110 seconds.
-Note: The indication is available only in STBY and ALIGN modes, and that the system will not allow Gyro-compassing alignment if switched out of STBY before this light has shut off.
+Note: The indication is available only in STBY and ALIGN modes, and the system will not allow Gyro-compassing alignment if switched out of STBY before this light shuts off.

 ### ALIGN Light